 It barely shifted.

-I’ve never held the thing between my hands, but according to my boyfriend, his brother, and his father, who did lug it back to our cars, it was close to a hundred pounds.
+I’ve never held the thing between my hands, but according to my boyfriend, his brother, and his father, who did lug it back to our cars, it was a hefty load.

 “But it’s so beautiful!”
 I insisted.

 They didn’t see the beauty.

 Now that typewriter sits in my bedroom, as dirty and useless as the day I bought it.
 I’m still finding pine straw, and I’m waiting for the day that a nest of spiders hatches from under one of the keys and I have to burn my house down.
 I’ve thought about getting it refurbished, but I wonder what that would do to the character I love so much about it.
 So for now, I just look and admire.